core-wg/oscore-groupcomm/draft-ietf-core-oscore-groupcomm.md

 ## Update of Security Context and Key Rotation {#ssec-key-rotation}

 A group member can receive a message shortly after the group has been rekeyed, and new security parameters and keying material have been distributed by the Group Manager.
-In the following two cases, this may result in misaligned Security Contexts between the sender and the recipient.
+As described below, this may result in misaligned Security Contexts between the sender and the recipient.

+### Late Update on the Sender

-In the first case, the sender protects a message using the old Security Context, i.e. before having installed the new Security Context.
+In this case, the sender protects a message using the old Security Context, i.e. before having installed the new Security Context.
 However, the recipient receives the message after having installed the new Security Context, hence not being able to correctly process it.

 A possible way to ameliorate this issue is to preserve the old, recent, Security Context for a maximum amount of time defined by the application.
 By doing so, the recipient can still try to process the received message using the old retained Security Context as second attempt.
+This makes particular sense when the recipient is a client, that would hence be able to process incoming responses protected with the old, recent, Security Context used to protect the associated request.
+Instead, a recipient server would better and more simply discard an incoming request which is not successfully processed using the new Security Context.

 This tolerance preserves the processing of secure messages throughout a long-lasting key rotation, as group rekeying processes may likely take a long time to complete, especially in large scale groups.
 On the other hand, a former (compromised) group member can abusively take advantage of this, and send messages protected with the old retained Security Context.
 Therefore, a conservative application policy should not admit the retention of old Security Contexts.

+### Late Update on the Recipient

-In the second case, the sender protects a message using the new Security Context, but the recipient receives that request before having installed the new Security Context.
-Therefore, the recipient would not be able to correctly process the request and hence discards it.
-If the recipient receives the new Security Context shortly after that and the sender endpoint uses CoAP retransmissions, the former will still be able to receive and correctly process the message.
+In this case, the sender protects a message using the new Security Context, but the recipient receives that message before having installed the new Security Context.
+Therefore, the recipient would not be able to correctly process the message and hence discards it.

+If the recipient installs the new Security Context shortly after that and the sender endpoint uses CoAP retransmissions, the former will still be able to receive and correctly process the message.

 In any case, the recipient should actively ask the Group Manager for an updated Security Context according to an application-defined policy, for instance after a given number of unsuccessfully decrypted incoming messages.

 ## Collision of Group Identifiers {#ssec-gid-collision}